-I’m a second year Computer Science Ph.D. student at MIT, advised by Martin Rinard.
+I’m a third year Computer Science Ph.D. student at MIT, advised by Martin Rinard.

 Before coming here, I completed my M.S. in Computer Science at NYU, where I worked with Dennis Shasha on implementing AQuery, an optimizing compiler for order-related database queries.
 Before that, I worked for Morgan Stanley as part of the housing and mortgage research group.
 I graduated with a B.A. in Economics from University of Pennsylvania in 2011.
 I’m originally from San José, Costa Rica.